Crsarmv7l/My-TTGO-Watch/README.md

 - Chat app notification
 - Weather notification
 - Weather widget
-     -Modified Amazfish to send on connect.
+     - Modified Amazfish to send on connect.
 If you want my version just ask.
--Experimental deauth attack in wifi settings.
+- Experimental deauth attack in wifi settings.
 It is broadcast deauth so ymmv.

 Can Work, but doesn't:
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.